Policies and Communications for service incidents

 To receive communications regarding incidents, updates, or features, reach out to your Microsoft 365 administrator and ask to have your email address added to the Admin center notification page.

-Customer Engagement inevitably encounters unplanned issues that require changes to ensure availability.
+Model-driven apps in Dynamics 365 inevitably encounters unplanned issues that require changes to ensure availability.
 Microsoft strives to provide as much notification as possible during these events.
 Because these events can’t be predicted, they are not considered planned maintenance.

 Minor Service incidents